-The EU’s policy towards the countries of the Western Balkans is defined within the Stabilization and Association Process (SAP) launched in May 1999 by the European Commission.
+The EU’s policy towards the countries of the Western Balkans is defined within the Stabilisation and Association Process (SAP) launched in May 1999 by the European Commission.
 At the Zagreb Summit in November 2000, EU Member States and countries of the Western Balkans confirmed their commitment to the SAP.

 Responding to the future prospect of EU accession, and the EU’s assistance to achieve it, BiH has undertaken to meet the agreed political and economic requirements.
 These requirements, known as the Copenhagen Criteria, were agreed by the Council of the European Union in Copenhagen in 1993.
 They include: